-I would invite you to open your Bible now to the nineteenth chapter of the gospel of Luke.
+I would invite you to open your Bible now to the 19th chapter of the gospel of Luke.
 Luke chapter 19 and the opening ten verses which provide for us one of the most familiar New Testament stories in all the Bible.
-If you were raised in the church and if you attended Sunday School, you were taught the story of Zacchaeus, a little man who climbed up a tree to see Jesus.
+If you were raised in the church and if you attended Sunday school, you were taught the story of Zacchaeus, a little man who climbed up a tree to see Jesus.
 Here is that wonderful story.
 It is only recorded by Luke, does not appear in the other three gospels, but Luke's account is rich and instructive.
 Luke chapter 19 and I'll read, starting at verse 1 down through verse 10.

-"And He...meaning Jesus...entered and was passing through Jericho.
+"And He” meaning Jesus “entered and was passing through Jericho.
 And behold, there was a man called by the name of Zacchaeus and he was a chief tax-collector, and he was rich.
 And he was trying to see who Jesus was, and he was unable because of the crowd, for he was small in stature.
 And he ran on ahead and climbed up into a sycamore tree in order to see Him, for He was about to pass through that way.
 And when Jesus came to the place, He looked up and said to him, 'Zacchaeus, hurry and come down, for today I must stay at your house.'
 And he hurried and came down and received Him gladly.
 And when they saw it, they all began to grumble, saying, 'He has gone to be the guest of a man who is a sinner.'
 And Zacchaeus stopped and said to the Lord, 'Behold, Lord, half of my possessions I will give to the poor, and if I have defrauded anyone of anything, I will give back four times as much.'
-And Jesus said to him, 'Today salvation has come to this house because he, too, is a son of Abraham.
-For the So9n of Man has come to seek and to save that which was lost.'"
+And Jesus said to him, 'Today salvation has come to this house because he, too, is a son of Abraham, for the Son of Man has come to seek and to save that which was lost.'"

 That final verse, verse 10, that final statement of our Lord Jesus is the most valuable, the most glorious and the most important truth ever revealed in Scripture.
 As far as we are concerned, this is why we are saved, because God is a seeker and a saver of those who are lost.
 This is true to the nature of God.
-From the fall of man in the garden, when the Lord came searching for Adam and Eve who were hiding from Him, and He said, "Where are you?"
+From the Fall of man in the garden, when the Lord came searching for Adam and Eve who were hiding from Him, and He said, "Where are you?"
 Genesis 3:8 and 9, God has continued to seek for lost and hidden sinners.
 It all began in the garden and it still goes on.
-In one of the most beautiful Old Testament passages, Ezekiel quotes God as saying this, "I will seek the lost.
-Bring back the scattered, bind up the broken and strengthen the weak," Ezekiel 34:16.
+In one of the most beautiful Old Testament passages, Ezekiel quotes God as saying this, "I will seek the lost, bring back the scattered, bind up the broken and strengthen the weak," Ezekiel 34:16.
 God is a seeker of those who are lost and in grave danger.
 This is critical.
 This is foundational to our understanding of the Bible and of God's divine purpose in history.
 We need only to be reminded from Romans 3:11 that no man seeks after God to be grateful that God seeks after us.
-In our sinfulness, in our fallenness, in our reprobation, in our blindness, in our ignorance, in our association and relationship to the kingdom of darkness and under the power of Satan, we cannot seek after God, we do not seek after God.
+In our sinfulness, in our fallenness, in our reprobation, in our blindness, in our ignorance, in our association and relationship to the kingdom of darkness and under the power of Satan, we cannot seek after God.
+We do not seek after God.
 There would then be no reconciliation, no salvation, no forgiveness, no hope of heaven if God did not seek after us.
 God does the initial seeking.
 God does the saving of those who apart from Him would hide themselves from Him like Adam and Eve, running from His presence with no capacity in them to ever turn and pursue Him.

-In Ephesians chapter 4, an even more concise description of the human condition.
-Verse 17, "We walk in the futility of our minds, darkened in our understanding, excluded from the life of God because of the ignorance in us, because of the hardness of our hearts we are callous given over to sensuality for the practice of every kind of purity with greediness."
+In Ephesians chapter 4, an even more concise description of the human condition, verse 17, "We walk in the futility of our minds, darkened in our understanding, excluded from the life of God because of the ignorance in us, because of the hardness of our hearts we are callous given over to sensuality for the practice of every kind of impurity with greediness."
 We can never get enough impurity.
 This is the human condition.
 And the purpose of the coming of the Son of Man, the Lord Jesus into the world, is to rescue sinners from this condition with its inevitable result of eternal damnation.
 So God sends Christ to rescue the lost from God's own wrath and to preserve them safe and unharmed in heaven's eternal joys.
 That is the Christian gospel.
 That is the Christian message.
 Nothing less and there could be nothing more.

-So I say, verse 10 is the most important truth laid out in all of Scripture, that God seeks and saves otherwise damned sinners.
+So, I say, verse 10 is the most important truth laid out in all of Scripture, that God seeks and saves otherwise damned sinners.
 It should have been clear from the very beginning that this is true.
 Matthew 1:21, the angel says upon announcing the birth of Jesus, "Call His name Jesus, for He will save His people from their sins."
 At His very birth it was clear that that is why He came.
 First Timothy 1:15, Paul writes, "Christ Jesus came into the world to save sinners, among whom I am foremost."
 He came to save sinners.
-At the very birth of the Lord, the announcement was made, He will save His people from their sins and here at the end of His ministry as the exclamation point of His itinerant ministry, He reiterates the reason He came, the same reason announced at His birth, to save lost sinners.
+At the very birth of the Lord, the announcement was made, ”He will save His people from their sins” and here at the end of His ministry as the exclamation point of His itinerant ministry, He reiterates the reason He came, the same reason announced at His birth, to save lost sinners.
 And so, at the beginning and the end of His life, the purpose for His coming is clear.

 No writer in the New Testament puts more emphasis on this than does Luke.
 In fact, Luke's marvelous and unique emphasis is found in chapter 15.
 Go back to it for a moment.
 It will be a wonderful memory for those of you who were with us when we went through chapter 15, to be reminded that God likens Himself to a shepherd seeking a lost sheep, a woman seeking a lost coin, and a father seeking a lost son.